Zuṭṭ

 Zuṭṭ (Note: الزط, ܙܘ̈ܛܝܐ) is an Arabicised form of Jat.
-Originally inhabitants of lower Indus Valley, Jats were present in Mesopotamia from the 5th century AD since the times of the Sasanian Empire, although their main migration occurred after the establishment of Umayyad Caliphate.
-They were one of the prominent ethnic groups in lower Iraq during the Islamic Golden Age, supplying mercenary soldiers to the Muslim states.
+Originally inhabitants of lower Indus Valley, Jats were present in Mesopotamia from the 5th century CE since the times of the Sasanian Empire, although their main migration occurred after the establishment of Umayyad Caliphate.
+They were one of the prominent ethnic groups in lower Iraq during the Islamic Golden Age, serving as mercenary soldiers, farmers, traders and labourers in the Muslim states.
 Their mention fades from Arab chronicles after the 11th century.

 History

-Original homeland
+Geographic origins

-At the time of Umayyad conquest of Sindh in the early 8th century, Zutt (Jats) populated Makran and Turan (including Qiqan, modern Kalat) as far as the east bank of Indus river, where cities of Mansura and Multan were located.
+"Zutt" is an Arab corruption of Jat.
+According to 9th century Basran scholar al-Jahiz, the ethnonym Jat was pronounced by the people of Sind as Zat, which in turn was Arabicised to Zuṭṭ.
+Al-Khwarizmi also attributes their roots to Sind and notes the Arabicization of their original name, Jit, to Zuṭṭ, and further highlights that the Zuṭṭ were employed to protect badhraqa (roads).
+At the time of the Umayyad conquest of Sindh in the early 8th century, Zutt (Jats) populated Makran and Turan (including Qiqan, modern Kalat) as far as the east bank of Indus River, where cities of Mansura and Multan were located.
 According to Ibn Khordadbeh, Jats safeguarded the entire trade route in the region which was known as bilād al-Zāt (land of the Jats).
 Makran had a significant number of Zutt at the time (or before) the Muslim conquest who had moved eastward into Sind as well in the following centuries.
 Goeje says Zutt were a people originating from Sind and claims that they were distributed throughout the Sassanid Empire.
-Al-Khwarizmi also elucidates their origins, attributing their roots to Sind and noting the Arabicization of their original name, Jit, to Zuṭṭ and further highlights that the Zutt were employed to protect badhraqa (roads).
 In Arabic literature, however, Sind referred to a larger region than the present province of Sindh and Makran, and the "land of Sind" designated the Indus valley or the area traversed by Indus river.

 Regions from Makran and Turan till Mansura were the original homeland of Zutt people.

 In early Islamic Arabia

-The commercial activities of Zutt lead to their settlements in Arabia.
+The commercial activities of Zutt led to their settlements in Arabia.
 They were evidently present in Arabia before the advent of Islam, mainly around the Persian Gulf and are known to have interacted with Muhammad.
 Muhammad reportedly compared Musa (Moses) with them in physique, and stated him to be of brown complexion, straight hair and tall stature, resembling Zutt.
 On another occasion, when Aisha fell ill, her nephew sent for a Zutt physician to treat her.
 According to al-Tabari, some Zutt participated in the Ridda Wars against Muslims.